-Greece and the Balkans 500 BC
+Greece and the Balkans 500 BCE

 A great civilization has emerged in Greece, based on hundreds of small city-states.